-In April 2015, she got appointed as a research associate in one of Bangladesh’s leading think-tank, the Centre of Policy Dialogue (CPD).
-She was supervised by Dr Debapriya Bhattachrya, one of the most famous macroeconomist and development economist of the country.
-On course of her work she worked on several issues of international development such as Agenda 2030, Global Partnership for Economic Development Cooperation (GPEDC), South-South Cooperation, graduation of least developed countries as well local issues on recommendations for National Budget Analysis, financing of non-government organizations, and more.
+In April 2015, she was appointed as a Research Associate in one of Bangladesh’s leading think-tank, the Centre of Policy Dialogue (CPD).
+There she had the opportunity of working withDr.
+Debapriya Bhattacharya, one of the leading macro and development economist of the country.
+On course of her work, she worked on several issues of international development such as Agenda 2030, Global Partnership for Economic Development Cooperation (GPEDC), South-South Cooperation, Graduation of least developed countries as well as local issues on recommendations for National Budget Analysis, financing of non-government organizations, and more.
 Just after graduation in 2014, Refaya also worked as a Market Research Executive in the research wing of an advertising company, MRC Mode Ltd in Asiatic 360.

 - Bhattacharya, D and Rashmin, R. (2016).Concessional Financial Flows among Southern Countries: Conceptualising Design Principles, Operational Modalities and Assessment Framework.
-Development Impact Group, UNDP: New York.
+Development Impact Group, UNDP, New York.

 - Bhattacharya, D, Rashmin, R and Mahfuze, A.H.
 (2016) Strengthening Accountability of Development Cooperation- Role of GPEDC Monitoring Indicators in the context of Agenda 2030 and AAAA.
 Occasional Paper Series No. 29.
 Dhaka: Southern Voice on Post-MDG International Development Goals

 - Southern Voice.
 (2016).
 Towards a New Research Agenda for South-South and Triangular Cooperation.
 Occasional Paper Series Special Issue 4.
 Dhaka: Southern Voice on Post-MDG International Development Goals.
 (Substantive contributor)